makersacademy/airport_challenge/README.md

 To ensure safety
 I want to prevent landing when weather is stormy
 ```
-# Table to show the possible methods of each object solely based on the user stories
+## Table representation of User Stories

 |  Objects              |  Methods          |
 | --------------------- | ----------------- |